James Charnley House: Site

 The Charnley House is located along the Gold Coast, a subsection of the Near North Side neighborhood of Chicago in Illinois, United States.
 The building carries the street address 1365 North Astor Street (originally 99 Astor Street), at the southeast corner with Schiller Street.
 The site measures 83 ft long on Astor Street to the west and 35 ft long on Schiller Street to the north.
 Because Astor Street runs at an angle to Chicago's street grid, the site is parallelogram in shape.
 The house itself measures about 65 by 25 ft across.
 There is a courtyard to the south, measuring 20 by 25 ft across, and a driveway to the east of both the house and the courtyard, measuring 84 by 10 ft.
 The Palmer Mansion once existed on the same city block to the east.

 The building stands on reclaimed land one block from the western shore of Lake Michigan and two blocks south of Lincoln Park.
 The area north of Oak Street, including the Charnley site, was sandy marshland through the 1870s.
 The businessman Potter Palmer acquired the Charnley site and several adjacent lakefront parcels from the Roman Catholic Archdiocese of Chicago starting in the late 1870s, with plans to redevelop the land as an upscale residential district.
 Palmer received permission to reclaim land from Lake Michigan in 1882.
 Some of the reclaimed land became Palmer Court, a 325 by 550 ft site bounded by Astor Street to the west, Schiller Street to the north, and Banks Street to the south.
 Palmer sold off the western section of Palmer Court to property owners, including James Charnley, a businessman from a wealthy Philadelphia family.

 History

 The house is named for James Charnley, who moved to Chicago in 1866 and cofounded the lumber firm Bradner, Charnley & Co. with two family members.
 Charnley moved to a new residence approximately every other year.
-He married Helen Douglas, the daughter of Illinois Central Railroad president John Douglas, in 1871 or 1872.
+He married Helen Douglas, the daughter of Illinois Central Railroad president John Douglas, in October 1872.
 Over the following decade, Charnley founded several more firms.
 The family hired the firm of Burnham and Root in 1882 to design a house on Lake Shore Drive.
 That house, with wide porches facing Lake Michigan, was poorly suited to Chicago's cold winters and ultimately was razed in 1913.
 James, Helen, and their son Douglas had moved several times by the 1890s.